The credits in Warp (2012) are stuck in my head (Spoilers for Warp (2012))

 You save Shard from their cage and learn of a submarine.
 Great way to escape.
 After the submarine leaves the facility, you learn that Mr. Macho is on the sub, and he wants to sink it to kill you.
 Right before the final fight, Shard says that they're gonna try something and goes into the ships engine(?).
 You fight Mr. Macho.
 Water starts flooding the submarine.
 You're basically defenseless.
 But then, the sub is teleported to shore (a sort of cave type place).

 Now, given this game is a dark comedy, I figured the ending might be a bit silly.
 I was wrong.
 It's raining outside.
 Mr. Macho takes his last breath as you see him die.
 Shard floats out of the submarine, onto the ground, and dies as you look down in sadness at them.
 You regain control of the alien.
 All you can do is go outside.
 You walk out.
-You, of course, lose your powers in the rain
+You, of course, lose your powers in the rain.
+A laser appears over your head and you are shot.
+You die.

 Repetition!